shaun-sweet/image-processing-ui/README.md

 ### Input

-To run the python script, we need to send a JSON object into the python script `cspaceIO.py`.
-The JSON object needs to include the fields `path`, `cspaceLabel`, and `sliderPos`.
-The field `path` is itself an object with the fields `srcPath` and `dstPath`, which are the paths to the source and output images. `cspaceLabel` should be a string, with the same values allowed as the colorspace buttons, and `sliderPos` needs to be a list of the six slider positions (should be six integers).
+To run the python script, we need to send a JSON dictionary into the python script `cspaceIO.py`.
+The JSON dictionary needs to include the fields `paths`, `cspaceLabel`, and `sliderPos`.
+The field `paths` is itself a dictionary with the fields `srcPath`, `dstPath`, and `dstPath2`, which are the paths to the source and output images. `cspaceLabel` should be a string, with the same values allowed as the colorspace buttons, and `sliderPos` needs to be a list of the six slider positions (should be six integers).

+Note: Output paths should **always** be specified as `.png` files.

+### Filetype support

+Note that `.gif` files are **not supported** by OpenCV.
+List of supported filetypes ([from OpenCV docs](http://docs.opencv.org/3.0-beta/modules/imgcodecs/doc/reading_and_writing_images.html#imread)):

+    Windows bitmaps - *.bmp, *.dib
+    JPEG files - *.jpeg, *.jpg, *.jpe
+    JPEG 2000 files - *.jp2
+    Portable Network Graphics - *.png
+    WebP - *.webp
+    Portable image format - *.pbm, *.pgm, *.ppm
+    Sun rasters - *.sr, *.ras
+    TIFF files - *.tiff, *.tif

+Eventually may use another library to open `.gif` files since they are so prevalent (but not animated).
+Need to test all these filetypes to ensure the Linux distro we're using has all the proper libraries for these image types.

 ### Output